arielchuri/forglory/crystalcastles/crystalcastles.md

 Dice are the main unit of measure in the game.
 Character attributes are measured in dice and you can gain or lose dice from your attributes.
 Dice may be broken down into 6 pips.
-You may also gain or lose pips but it has no mechanical effect unless you gain or lose 6 pips.
+You may also gain or lose pips.
+As long as you have a single pip on your die, you may use that die for rolls.
+Lost or gained pips or dice are usually temporary.
 The notation '2d' indicates 2 six-sided dice.
 2p indicates 2 pips.